Nonattainment Areas

 Ogden City was re-designated nonattainment from unclassifiable on September 26, 1995.
 This re-designation triggered the state’s requirement to develop a nonattainment SIP with an attainment date of December 31, 2001.

 In 1997, a new standard for PM10 was promulgated by the EPA.
 Based on the revised form of the standard, Ogden City would have never been out of compliance.
 However, a 1999 ruling by the D.C.
 Circuit Court vacated the new 1997 standard.
 In response to the D.C.
-Circuit ruling, EPA gave areas like Ogden City another avenue to satisfy its Part D attainment planning requirements under Title I of the Clean Air Act under EPA’s Clean Data Policy (272 KB).
+Circuit ruling, EPA gave areas like Ogden City another avenue to satisfy its Part D attainment planning requirements under Title I of the Clean Air Act under EPA’s Clean Data Policy.
 This policy allowed EPA to make a determination of attainment regarding a specific area.
 Utah submitted a letter in 2000 requesting that EPA make a determination under the policy.
-In 2013, EPA determined that the Ogden City nonattainment area (275 KB) was currently attaining the 24-hour standard for PM10.
+In 2013, EPA determined that the Ogden City nonattainment area was currently attaining the 24-hour standard for PM10.
+In 2020 Ogden City was redesignated to attainment for the PM10 NAAQS.

 Ogden City PM10 Maintenance Plan

-The Air Quality Board also adopted a maintenance plan for Ogden City (2 MB) on December 2, 2015, demonstrating attainment through the year 2030.
+The Air Quality Board also adopted a maintenance plan for Ogden City on December 2, 2015, demonstrating attainment through the year 2030.
 Like the Utah and Salt Lake County plans, the Ogden City plan also requests that the nonattainment area status be re-designated as attainment.
-The plan has also been submitted to EPA and is awaiting approval.
+Ogden City has been designated attainment and a maintenance plan has been approved by the EPA.

 Maintenance Plans